ocaml/merlin/editor/vim/index.markdown

 ---
 # vim reference

-The minimum vim configuration to enable merlin when using opam is:
+If you did not use `opam user setup` but still have an opam-based version of Merlin the minimum vim configuration to enable merlin is:

 ```viml
 syntax on